OpenLiberty/liberty-tools-intellij/README.md

 [![JetBrains plugins][plugin-version-svg]][plugin-repo]
 ![Downloads](https://img.shields.io/jetbrains/plugin/d/14856-liberty-tools)

-An [Open Liberty](https://openliberty.io/) extension for IntelliJ.
+A [Liberty](https://openliberty.io/) extension for IntelliJ IDEA.
 The extension will detect your Liberty Maven or Liberty Gradle project if it detects the `io.openliberty.tools:liberty-maven-plugin` in the `pom.xml` or `io.openliberty.tools:liberty-gradle-plugin` in the `build.gradle`.
 Through the Liberty tool window, you can start, stop, or interact with [Liberty dev mode](https://openliberty.io/docs/latest/development-mode.html) on all configured